What is the commissioning cycle in social care?

 At The Access Group we have encountered many local authorities using cyclical models to define requirements, select providers, and evaluate their services.

-What is commissioning social care?
+What is commissioning in social care?

 Commissioning in social care is the process where local authorities identify, purchase, and monitor social care services for people in their area.